 How do I restrict the rights of specific users while carrying out the negotiations of a contract?

 When negotiating contracts, you can set limits on what each user can and can’t do on a document.
 To restrict or expand the permission rights for a specific user, go to the Template Settings.
 Select Roles and click on the gear icon.
 In the Manage field permissions tab, choose a suitable option from the drop-down list, and click Apply changes.
 You can also use the Additional options section to define who can finalize the contract.

 How to set up a contract negotiation process in airSlate?

-Flow setup is the starting point of contract negotiation.
-You can customize an existing, pre-uploaded Flow or create one from scratch.
-While configuring your Flow, you can add documents along with fillable fields, assign roles, define access rights, automate routine tasks (like data transfers or reminders) using Bots, and logically connect them to each step of your contract execution workflow.
-If you didn’t assign or forgot to assign roles at the beginning of Flow setup, you could do so after applying all the needed settings.
+Template setup is the starting point of contract negotiation.
+You can customize an existing, pre-uploaded Template or create one from scratch.
+While configuring your Template, you can add documents along with fillable fields, assign roles, define access rights, automate routine tasks (like data transfers or reminders) using Bots, and logically connect them to each step of your contract execution workflow.
+If you didn’t assign or forgot to assign roles at the beginning of Template setup, you could do so after applying all the needed settings.
 The contract workflow is up and running and ready for the next stage – negotiation.

 How does the process of negotiating the contract look in your contract negotiation software?

 The negotiation process can differ based on the complexity and preset conditions.
 Let’s review a simple example of the process in airSlate.
 Once you’ve finalized the Template setup, the assigned parties receive the document(s).
 Based on the permission rights you assigned for each role, they review the contract and make suggestions accordingly.
 Those on the other side of the negotiation process, in turn, decline or accept the suggestions.
 As soon as all the details are ironed out, and the contract is ready for signing, the chosen parties can eSign and finalize the contract negotiation process.